PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 # Stay tuned!

-Truth to be said, to our knowledge, Guix is currently deployed only on a handful of supercomputers todays: the MDC runs it, so does UMC Utrecht, Inria’s research center in Bordeaux will deploy it on its cluster in the coming months, and a look at the activity on the `guix-devel` mailing lists suggests that several other HPC deployments are actively used in academic contexts.
+Truth to be said, to our knowledge, Guix is currently deployed only on a handful of supercomputers today: the MDC runs it, so does UMC Utrecht, Inria’s research center in Bordeaux will deploy it on its cluster in the coming months, and a look at the activity on the `guix-devel` mailing list suggests that several other HPC deployments are actively used in academic contexts.
 There are several reasons why there aren’t more Guix deployments on HPC clusters.
 One of them is that Guix is only 4 years old, and it was not specifically written as a tool for HPC and research